BootcampersCollective/Coders-Workshop/README.md

 ## About

 A meetup where programmers can develop problem solving skills & improve their technical communication.

 ### Principles

 * language agnosticism
 * pair programming
 * tactics vs strategy
   * strategy person knows how to solve algorithm, tactics person knows the language

-## Want to contribute?
+## Want to contribute

 We love contributions!
 This repo consists mainly of algorithm and data-structure type problems, so feel free to either submit a solution to a problem we have, or your own problem and solution.

 * Problems are found in [Coding-Challenges](./Coding-Challenges) and located in a folder corresponding to their name.
 Include a `README.md` (markdown) file describing the problem, and if possible, please include sample inputs/outputs.
 * To submit a solution, create a folder with your name in [Contributors](./Contributors) and put your solution in that folder.
 All languages are welcome!
 Please title the file the same as the problem.
 * Once you add your problem and/or solution, [create a pull request](./Topics/Git.md) and we will add your code to our repo.